marc-h-lambert/KL-control/README.md

 This is the companion code for the paper \[[1] (To appear) \].
 Please cite this paper if you use this code.

 ## Installation
-The code is available in python using the standard library.
+The standalone file is available in python using the standard library.
+The control library uses Sympy for the differentiation of the gradient and the Hessian.

 ## Model of the stochastic dynamic
 ### Affine control: